CPS principal, five other city teachers surprised with Golden Apple awards

 Latavia Hinton, an eighth grade teacher at Daniel Boone Elementary School in West Ridge, was surprised with a Golden Apple Award for Excellence in Teaching on Thursday, which comes with a $5,000 award and a spring sabbatical provided by Northwestern University.

-Four other Chicago teachers received the excellence in teaching award: Rick Coppola and Helen Chan, of South Loop Elementary School; Anquineice Brown of Marquette Elementary; and Rachel Werderits of Saint Andrew School.
+Four other Chicago teachers also received the excellence in teaching award: Rick Coppola and Helen Chan, both of South Loop Elementary School; Anquineice Brown of Marquette Elementary; and Rachel Werderits of Saint Andrew School.

 Mariah Rush is a staff reporter for the Chicago Sun-Times via Report for America, a not-for-profit journalism program that aims to bolster the paper’s coverage of communities on the South Side and West Side.